phongnguyen887/Footsies-Bot-Using-DFS-with-Pruning-with-Alpha-Beta-Pruning/README.txt

 IMPORTANT: Make sure the game "FOOTSIES" is available on your computer, and the file path is accurate on the launch_game() function.

-DISCLAIMER: This program is intended for Windows machines